 Make your own Nature Nativity Blocks from fallen leaves.
 This eco-craft is perfect for capturing all those beautiful Autumnal colours before they disappear.
-Ideal for children to make as an outdoor or indoor Christmas craft, & great for exploring natural shapes, colour & design.
-They make a fabulous keepsake to treasure too.
+Ideal for adults or older children to make as an outdoor or indoor Christmas craft, & great for exploring natural colour & design.
+They make a fabulous play set for younger children too.
 Here's how we made them.

 At this time of year, you can't help but notice the colourful leaves falling from the trees like fabulous natural confetti.
 We're fortunate enough to have a variety of trees close to where we live & often admire the vibrancy & luminosity of the leaves as they change.

 Then think about which Nativity Character you'd like to create with the leaves.
-As you ponder look at the leaves & think about which colours your character might wear, will they have hair or a headdress, are they going to be big or small?
+As you ponder look at the leaves & think about which colours your character might wear; will they a headdress, are they going to be big or small?
 As you think about these things choose your leaves.
 We found the larger leaves worked best for creating the oval body shapes & the headdresses.

 Carefully without pressing too hard draw the outlines of your design with a biro onto the leaf & then cut it out.
 You could use scissors or craft punches to create your shapes.
 This star-shaped punch created the most amazing stars with the yellow leaves.